 6 Personalise Your Promo Codes: Your Customer’s Special Days

-Birthday and anniversary emails are increasingly popular as brands become more savvy in using their data.
+Birthday and anniversary post purchase emails are increasingly popular as brands become more savvy in using their data.
 With open rates and redemptions 2.5 times higher than average across all email campaigns, these events really are something worth celebrating.
 Birthday emails provide the perfect opportunity to create a highly targeted and personalized email to show your customers just how much you care.
 Most importantly it can actually be used to spur customers on to spend their spare birthday cash when you include a special promo code.

 Exclusive promo codes are the perfect way to wish your customers a happy birthday.
 To make sure your birthday emails have a high conversion rate, give customers a reasonable amount of time to redeem their offer.